Warner Music GroupNashville, TN

 Detailed Job Description/ Responsibilities:

-• Candidates for this position must be able to work well independently and as part of a team;
+• Candidate must be able to work well independently and as part of a team;

 • Candidate must possess excellent verbal and written communication skills;